masogit/amb-doc/docs/features/search.md

 #### Results areas
 Each result is displayed as a Card/Tile including:
 - View name
-- Each record's title (Column: Self)
+- Each title of result (Column: Self)
 - Contents with search keyword highlight

 ![Card](img/card.png)